WH0LEWHALE/Password-Generator/README.md

-# Simple-Password-Generator
+# Password-Generator
-Simple Password Generator Written in Python3
+Password Generator Written in Python 3!

 Launch, set the password length and get your strong password!